Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, "Borderlines."

-Health conscious pet owners want to serve their dogs nature made treats for their dog's entertainment and rewards.
+Health-conscious pet owners want to give nature-made treats to their dogs.
 Not surprisingly, animal by-products have become a booming business on the treat aisle of specialty pet stores and pet supermarkets.

-The Bully Stick, one of the more expensive of the natural treats, is touted as a long lasting, delicious and complete nutritious dog snack.
+The Bully Stick, one of the more expensive natural treats, is touted as a long-lasting, delicious, and complete nutritious dog snack.
 As one of the more popular unprocessed treats, it does not stain carpets and amply satisfies the dog's need to chew.

-The study had another interesting finding, many pet owners had no idea what the bully sticks were actually made from.
+The study had another interesting finding: many pet owners had no idea what the bully sticks were actually made from.
 Bully sticks are made from beef pizzle, which is a nice way of saying a bull’s male organ.
-They are dried either in ovens or sunbaked and come in a wide variety of shapes and sizes from 3 foot long sticks to braided rings and pretzels
+They are dried either in ovens or sunbaked and come in a wide variety of shapes and sizes, from three-foot-long sticks to braided rings and pretzels.

-The Tufts study tested samples from 26 bully sticks manufactures and found that a small number (approximately 4%) of them were contaminated with bacteria including escherichia coli and clostridium difficile, while another tested positive for staphylococcus aureus, a staph bacterium resistant to some antibiotics (MRSA).
+The Tufts study tested samples from 26 bully sticks manufacturers and found that a small number (approximately 4%) of them were contaminated with bacteria including Escherichia coli and Clostridium difficile, while another tested positive for staphylococcus aureus, a staph bacterium resistant to some antibiotics (MRSA).

 Understand How Your Bully Sticks Were Prepared